 Complaints or Concerns about a Member of Staff

 Complaints or concerns about a member of staff should be made directly to Mr Malin the Headteacher.
 Call or email the school and ask to speak to him directly on a safeguarding issue.
 The Headteacher will always take professional advice from the local authority on how to proceed with all allegations against staff.
-Any complaint or concern about the Headteacher should be made directly to the Chair of Governors, Sarah Ryall.
+Any complaint or concern about the Headteacher should be made directly to the Chair of Governors, Sarah Scott.
 You can do this in writing, or call the School Office and ask for a direct number.

 Safety online